 I first met Kevin and Brandon at the Bucharest train station: we were coming there to help them a bit with their new life as personal translators and partial guides (I say “partial” because I don’t really know Brasov – Kevin proved that Google Street View is an amazing tool and he actually knew the place way better than I did!).

-It was impossible to miss them: Kevin was the only person in the train station wearing shorts and a t-shirt (he was that excited to be in Romania that he didn’t feel the relatively low temperatures we get in December), while Brandon was, in my opinion, the classic US college student: long blond hair, the constitution of an (American) football player, wearing the cap of his favorite team’s cap…
+It was impossible to miss them: Kevin was the only person in the area wearing shorts and a t-shirt (he was that excited to be in Romania that he didn’t feel the relatively low temperatures we get in December), while Brandon was, in my opinion, the classic US college student: long blond hair, the constitution of an (American) football player, wearing his favorite team’s cap…

-They are all great, amazing people and I can only be happy to see that such beautiful people come to Romania.
-And, best of all, they seemed to like it and were not having second thoughts about the move.
+They are all great, amazing people and I can only be happy to see that such amazing people decided to make Romania their home.
+And, best of all, they seemed to like the city and were not having second thoughts about the move.

-We spent 5 nights in Brasov with them and I was really happy to see that they loved the city, but also the people there and the fact that nobody was lying when talking about the prices: everything’s cheaper than the US, according to them.
+We spent 5 nights in Brasov with them and I was really happy to see that they loved the city, but also the people there and the fact that nobody was lying when talking about the prices: everything’s cheaper than in the US, according to them.

 Apparently, you can’t buy a bread in the US for 14 cents.
 Apparently, all food is a lot cheaper.
 And everything else.
 Restaurants?
 Twice as cheap.
 The food?
 Mostly delicious.

-Renting a house in Brasov, Romania
+Renting their house in Brasov, Romania

-They had already booked an AirBnb rental that they loved – and the owner even made them an offer to move there permanently for 500 Euros per month (we’re talking about a two bedroom house with a small yard included), but they had to see other places before making a decision.
+They had already booked an AirBnb rental that they loved – and the owner even made them an offer to move there permanently for 500 Euros per month (we’re talking about a two bedroom house with a small yard included), but they chose to see other places before making a decision.

 I always said and will keep saying that housing is extremely cheap in Romania, even though a bit more expensive in larger cities.

 The problem?
 Houses are a bit more expensive than apartments.
 And for some strange reason, it seems that winter is not the best time to move as many decide to pull their houses off the market and wait for better weather.
 So we didn’t have a ton of options from the get-go.

 When I saw that place, I started to get a bit worried that they might not actually find something for around 500 Euros per month, which was their budget (or, better said, expectation).

 Extremely old furniture, even though the rooms were all large and beautiful.
 A 250 fixer upper followed, which was in an even worse state.
 Everything that looked nice was already rented or way over budget.